sprylab/purple-docs/source/webviews.rst

   :caption: Storefront JavaScript-Interface

   window.purple = {
       /**
        * @public
        * @static
        * @namespace StorefrontController
        */
       storefront: {
           /**
            * Get subscriptions.
            *
            * @param {Function} callback     the callback for the subscriptions */
           getSubscriptions: function (callback) {
               // Implementation
           },
           /**
            * Gets a list of all publications.
 Callback will be called with a
            *  JSONArray of Publication objects.
            */
           getPublications: function (callback) {
               // Implementation
           },
           /**
            * Gets a list of all issues for the publication with the given
            * publicationId.
 Callback will be called with a JSONArray of Issue
            * objects.
            */
           getIssues: function (publicationId, callback) {
               // Implementation
           },
           /**
            * Gets a list of all issue states for the given issueIds.
 Callback
            * will be called with a JSONArray of IssueState objects without a
            * progress value.
            */
           getIssueStates: function (issueIds, callback) {
               // Implementation
           },
           /**
            * Starts the download of the issue with the given issueId.
            * This can also be a preview issue.
            */
           startDownload: function (issueId) {
               // Implementation
           },
           /**
            * Pauses the download of the issue with the given issueId.
            * This can also be a preview issue.
            */
           pauseDownload: function (issueId) {
               // Implementation
           },
           /**
            * Deletes the content of the issue with the given issueId.
            * This includes the preview content and temporary downloaded data.
            * The callback will be called with the current IssueState object.
            */
           deleteIssue: function (issueId, callback) {
               // Implementation
           },
           /**
            * Adds a listener for issue state changes.
            * The listener will be called with an IssueState object with a
            * progress value.
            */
           addIssueStateListener: function (listener) {
               // Implementation
           },
           /**
            * Removes a listener for issue state changes.
            */
           removeIssueStateListener: function (listener) {
               // Implementation
           },
           /**
            * Loads the new storefront.
            * The callback will be called with the StorefrontUpdateResult object.
            */
           updateStorefront: function (callback) {
               // Implementation
+          },
+          /**
+           * Adds a listener for newsstand and newsfeed changes.
+           */
+          addUpdateListener: function (listener) {
+              // Implementation
+          },
+          /**
+           * Removes a listener for newsstand and newsfeed changes.
+           */
+          removeUpdateListener: function (listener) {
+              // Implementation
           }
       }
   }

 .. versioned-toggle-box:: getSubscriptions